The64thGamer/cheeseepedia/content/u5lcg8btquq18nwn/content.md

 #### SPT Outfit

-During the bot's time at the SPT HQ, it had a green & white striped sweatshirt, a blue bandana, light blue overalls, & a straw country hat with black & white band.{{< cite 3 >}}
+During the bot's time at the SPT HQ, it had a green & white striped sweatshirt, a blue bandana, light blue overalls, & a straw country hat with black & white band.[3]

 ### Accessories